aiformedresearch/Synthetic_Images_Metrics_Toolkit/sim_toolkit/datasets/README.md

 If your file format or folder layout is different, you can still use the SIM Toolkit **without modifying its source code** by defining a small custom dataset class.

-## 🧩 Defining a custom dataset from a `.py` file
+## 🧩 Defining a custom dataset class

-Create a Python file that defines a dataset class inheriting from `sim_toolkit.datasets.base.BaseDataset`:
+Create a Python class that inherits from `sim_toolkit.datasets.base.BaseDataset`.

+You can keep it in your own script or module and either:
+- pass the **class object directly** (if it’s importable / in scope), or
+- reference it via a **`.py` file path**.

 ```python
 # my_dataset.py